noplacenoaddress/RNMnetwork/Introduction.md

 Also i was a radio amateur from when i was twelve.
 Enjoy **SSB band** [[37]](https://en.wikipedia.org/wiki/Single-sideband_modulation), **ZG radio equipment** [[38]](http://www.zgitaly.it/inglese/), and **President radio** [[39]](https://president-electronics.com/) **CB** [[40]](https://en.wikipedia.org/wiki/Citizens_band_radio).

 So yes I'm an hacker and i want to demonstrate how various crew has bet over my life and destroy Barcelona.
+All of them depend by the conduction of a girl, she is coming to my primary school in Genoa.

+She is a terrorist of extreme right.
+And i'm a democratic Europeanist.

+> *She is destroying Europe, and she has destroyed my life and the life of my ex girlfriend.
+Saray.
+My sun flower.*

 ###